-Introduction
+1. Introduction

-The incidental mortality of non-target species in fisheries is widely-acknowledged to be a major threat to marine biodiversity, with the potential for deleterious long-term ecological impacts on ocean ecosystems (Baum et al. 2003; Lewison et al. 2004; Myers and Worm 2003).
-Many of the worst affected species are seabirds, particularly albatrosses and large petrels, which, as natural scavengers, are attracted to vessels by the availability of bait and discards (Cherel et al. 1996; Phillips et al. 2006).
-In longline fisheries, birds target baits during line setting, and can become hooked and drowned; in trawl fisheries, mortality is primarily the result of strikes with warp cables, although entanglement can also occur (Sullivan et al. 2006).
+The incidental mortality of non-target species in fisheries is widely acknowledged to be a major threat to marine biodiversity, with the potential for deleterious long-term ecological impacts on ocean ecosystems [1-3].
+Many of the worst affected species are seabirds, particularly albatrosses and large petrels, which, as natural scavengers, are attracted to vessels by the availability of bait and discards [4-6].
+In longline fisheries, birds target baits during line setting, and can become hooked and drowned; in trawl fisheries, mortality is primarily the result of strikes with warp cables, although entanglement can also occur [5,7-9].

-The FAO Code of Conduct for Responsible Fisheries and the UN Fish Stocks Agreement established the requirement in fishery management to minimize impacts on nontarget species, and established the 'Ecosystem Approach' and the 'Precautionary Approach' as key approaches necessary to achieve sustainable management of the world's fisheries (FAO 1995, United Nations 1995).
+The FAO Code of Conduct for Responsible Fisheries and the UN Fish Stocks Agreement established the requirement in fishery management to minimize impacts on non-target species, and proposed the 'Ecosystem Approach' and the 'Precautionary

+Approach' be adopted in order to ensure sustainable management of the world's fisheries [10].
 However, many fisheries regulatory bodies around the world have struggled to embed the ecosystem and precautionary approaches into their management decision-making in a meaningful and practical way.
-Ecological Risk Assessments for the Effects of Fishing (ERAs) offer a framework through which fisheries managers can approach this, by identifying the species or areas where the risk of negative interaction is greatest, by risk assessment taking data scarcity and uncertainty into consideration, and, ideally, by linking risk assessment to pre-determined rules for decisionmaking.
+Ecological Risk Assessments (ERAs) for the effects of fishing offer a framework through which fisheries managers can achieve this, by identifying the species or areas where the risk of negative interaction is greatest, by risk assessment taking data scarcity and uncertainty into consideration, and, ideally, by linking risk assessment to pre-determined decision rules.

-Several national and international fisheries bodies, including the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), International Commission for the Conservation of Atlantic Tuna (ICCAT), Western and Central Pacific Fisheries Commission (WCPFC) and the Ministry of Fisheries (MFish) in New Zealand have developed Ecological Risk Assessments (ERAs) of the impacts of fishing on seabirds (Phillips & Small 2007, Tuck et al. in press; Waugh et al. 2009, Kirby et al. 2009, Sharp et al. 2009, Filippi et al. 2010).
-The purpose of this paper is to review the methods used in these ERAs and, in so doing, to highlight key issues, and provide recommendations for their design and implementation in the future.
+Several national and international fisheries bodies, including the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), International Commission for the Conservation of Atlantic Tuna (ICCAT), Western and Central Pacific Fisheries Commission (WCPFC) and the Ministry of Fisheries in New Zealand (MFish) have developed Ecological Risk Assessments of the impacts of fishing on seabirds [11-14].
+The purpose of this paper is to review the methods used in these ERAs, which are the most detailed of those developed by fisheries commissions for seabirds in recent years.
+Key issues are highlighted and recommendations made for the design and implementation of ERAs in the future.
+Although the review concentrates on ERAs for seabirds, many of the issues raised are relevant for other taxa.